-An accommodation of an assessment process, for the purpose of this page, refers to an adjustment or change to the environment or mode of client/patient response in order to facilitate access and interaction and to remove barriers to participation without changing what the test measures.
+An accommodation of an assessment process, for the purpose of this page, refers to an adjustment or change to the environment or mode of client/patient response in order to (a) facilitate access and interaction and (b) remove barriers to participation without changing what the test measures.
 A modification, for the purpose of this page, refers to a change in material, content, or acceptable response.
-Accommodations and modifications may be necessary to gain useful information about the client's abilities and limitations.
+Accommodations and modifications may be necessary to gain useful information about the client's/patient's abilities and limitations.
 However, some changes may invalidate the standardized score.
-Examples of accommodations and modifications include
+Selected examples of accommodations and modifications include

-- skipping items that are inappropriate for the individual (e.g., items with which the client has had no experience),
+- skipping items that are inappropriate for the individual (e.g., items with which the client/patient has had no experience);

-- asking the individual for an explanation of correct or incorrect responses (when not standard procedure),
+- asking the individual for an explanation of correct or incorrect responses (when not standard procedure); and

 - using alternate scoring rubrics.

 It is important to note that there can never be one-to-one translation for test items.
 Languages vary across a wide range, including order of acquisition of vocabulary, morphology, and syntactic structures.
 Well-developed standardized tests are difficult to find for individuals who use a language other than or in addition to spoken English.
-See bilingual service delivery.
+See ASHA's Practice Portal page on

-It is the responsibility of the clinician to document all accommodations and modifications made during the assessment process in any and all reporting of the client/patient.
+It is the responsibility of the clinician to document all accommodations and modifications made during the assessment process in any and all reporting.